DEFRA/node-hapi-airbrake/README.md

 The `Airbrake.notify` function is exposed as a server method on registration and can be called like so:

 ```
+-- replace server.methods.notify with the name given in the plugin options
 server.methods.notify(new Error('this is a manual error'), function(err, url) {
   if (err) throw err;
 });